 ‘This means that the challenging work practices which the creative sector needs to confront extend way beyond the creative sector – hence on the one hand, the task is greater, on the other, there is the possibility of common ground in seeking change and therefore potentially a much broader coalition with a shared purpose.’

 The key point the report makes is highlighting the inherent business models of the sector that determine its precarious state.
 ‘It is the domination of self-employment that makes the cultural economy so flexible with the minor fluctuations; but, fatally vulnerable in the current situation.
 There is no work, nor prospect of work.
 The Government's self-employment COVID-19 relief is difficult to apply to such variable earnings patterns as those found in the cultural sector, plus they will take time to claim.
 However, without some support even if the arts infrastructure is able to open its doors, there will be nobody to tread the boards.’

-When companies and successive governments have gone all out to casualise the workforce, so a huge chunk have no paid sick leave, a had been created before the virus even existed.
+It’s all very well to say that the days of coming to work with a cough are over – as has been pointed out, these are words from someone who has never worked in a job without paid sick leave.
+Governments have created a situation where workers are forced to come to work when sick.
+When companies and successive governments have gone all out to casualise the workforce, so a huge chunk have no paid sick leave, a large part of the health crisis had been created before the virus even existed.

 When companies and successive governments have gone all out to casualise the workforce, so a huge chunk have no paid sick leave, a large part of the health crisis had been created before the virus even existed.’